 ~ Bianca Marie Roberson, MBA, MURP, PMP, FAC-PPM

-Founder of Blooming Mamas Wellness, a non-profit dedicated to the wellness of women in mind, body and soul around the world.
+Founder of Blooming Mamas Wellness, a non-profit dedicated to the wellness of women in mind, body, and soul around the world.
 As a Women’s Health Practitioner with over 18 years of managing million-dollar public health programs impacting women and their families, Bianca Marie is on a personal mission to eradicate health disparities, promote health education and touch the lives of women along their motherhood journey as a Full Spectrum Doula and Motherhood Coach.
-Follow @TheOfficialBiancaMarie on Instagram to learn about the BloomingMamaWellness No-Stress course, that is complementary for a limited time, and other free motherhood journey resources.
+Follow @TheOfficialBiancaMarie on Instagram to learn about the BloomingMamaWellness No-Stress course, which is complimentary for a limited time, and other free motherhood journey resources.